Big bounce and black bounce in quasi-topological gravity

 It is instructive to compare our model with the QT gravity characterized by coefficients $a_n = \alpha^{n-1}$.
 As mentioned, this theory yields a generalized Hayward black hole in the spherically symmetric case \cite{Bueno:2024dgm}, and a geometric inflation solution in the $k=0$ cosmological case \cite{Arciniega:2018tnn}, neither of which incorporates a bouncing process.
 However, as shown in Ref.~\cite{Bueno:2025gjg}, the Oppenheimer-Snyder collapse within that same theory --- which utilizes a $k=1$ FLRW metric in the black hole interior --- does undergo an infinite number of bounces.
 The crucial distinction lies in the role of spatial curvature $k$.
 For the choice $a_n = \alpha^{n-1}$, QT gravity yields a geometric inflation metric in a flat ($k=0$) universe but a bouncing metric in a closed ($k=1$) one.
 In contrast, our proposed model exhibits bouncing behavior universally: for the spherically symmetric black hole scenario and for all cosmological cases ($k=0,\pm1$).

 A notable feature of our model is the necessity of employing two branches of the action, $S_+$ and $S_-$, to describe the entire spacetime.
 The $S_+$ branch governs the high-curvature regime where quantum effects dominate and the bounce occurs, while the $S_-$ branch describes the low-curvature, quasi-classical region.
 This is analogous to Ref.~\cite{Ling:2009wj}, which also requires two distinct relations between $\delta E$ and $\delta p$.
-However, just as those two relations result from a single dispersion relation $\sin(\eta l_pE) / \qty(\eta l_p) =p$, the action $S=S_+ + S_-$ might also be expressible in a single form.
+Despite the necessity for a dual-branched action, as noted in the previous section, a single Hamiltonian Eq.~\eqref{eq:Hamiltonian} suffices to describe the entire spacetime evolution.
+In light of this, and considering that two dispersion relations are derived from the unique condition $\sin(\eta l_pE) / \qty(\eta l_p) =p$, it is plausible that the total action $S=S_+ + S_-$ also admits a unified representation.
 The feasibility of this unification hinges on whether the series $\sum_{n} a_n^{\pm} \mathcal{Z}_{(n)}$ can be expressed as a single function of the Riemann tensor.
 Formulating a single Lagrangian in the framework of QT gravity to derive these bounce solutions remains a topic for future investigation.